Bellevue Wine Estate, Family-Owned Winery Since 1861

-Bellevue Wine Estate is present in the valuable wine-growing region of Stellenbosch in South Africa.
-The Morkel family owns the winery since 1861.
+Bellevue Wine Estate is located in the well respected wine-growing region of Stellenbosch in South Africa.
+The Morkel Family has owned the winery since 1861 and continues to create high quality South African wines.
 Philip Morkel, of German descent, came to South Africa while en route to the Netherlands.
 In that time, he married a South African woman and was given citizenship in South Africa.
 His descendant, Dirk Cloete Morkel, bought the estate in 1861 for livestock.
-Philip’s grandson, PK Morkel, is responsible for planting vines and converting the estate to a proper Wine Estate.
-Now, the winery is run by Dirkie Morkel, who developed the old estate into a state-of-the-art wine producing cellar with all the modern machinery and resources.
+Philip’s grandson, PK Morkel, is responsible for planting vines and converting the estate into a proper winery.
+Now, Bellevue Wine Estate is run by Dirkie Morkel, who developed the old estate into a state-of-the-art wine producing cellar with all the modern machinery and resources.

-They have some of the oldest vineyards in South Africa and use eco-friendly techniques to protect their vines and the natural environment.
+Bellevue Wine Estate has some of the oldest vineyards in South Africa and uses eco-friendly techniques to protect their vines and the natural environment.

-After restoration in 1993, the winery house got declared as a National Monument./h3>
+After Restoration in 1993, the Winery House was Declared as a National Monument

 The Bellevue Wine Estate home, an original Cape Dutch homestead, was built in 1803.
 After a restoration in 1993, the building was declared as a national monument.
 Dirk Morkel also displays a discarded Brackenfell cannon, this original signal cannon has rested on the estate for almost 150 years.